pjtunstall/holocron/README.md

 Possible further developments include:

+- Add more tests.
 - Check anywhere the stack needs to be explicitly cleaned with `zeroize`, including especially bytes from private keys.
+Some dependencies use `zeroize` when certain types are dropped, but I need to make sure I'm cleaning up anything else that requires it.
 - Switch to SQLite storage: one table for public keys and one for private.
 - Allow keys to be imported and deleted.
 - Switch to accept `stdin` inputs.